yashwanth2804/photocon/README.md

 Implemented the in place Edit/update info functionality for user experience.
 Taken care of basic validation like if post has no comments then disabled `show comments` button will be shown.

-The given data was blended to fit the app's functionality.
+The given data was blended to fit the app's functionality, added comments The `like button` has implantation like medium's clap button functionality unlike Instagram like.

-The `like button` has implantation like medium's clap button functionality unlike Instagram like.
+Had a great time working in this project.